itkikimomo23/shopify-barebone-app/README.md

     - _prefix in [app_proxy]_ = "apps"
     - _url in [app_preferences]_ = `YOUR_APP_URL`

     ***1** `YOUR_APP_URL` is your cloudflared or ngrok or other platform `root` URL.
-If you add `?external=true` parameter to `YOUR_APP_URL`, the app UX turns into a [service connector](https://github.com/benzookapi/shopify-barebone-app-sample/wiki#for-external-service-connection) which tries to connect Shopify stores with their users. **Note that if you disable the app embedded (non embedeed app), App Bridge and its Session Token cannot be used so this app shows the same external page using its own JWT which contains "shop", instead of Session Token.** (See [this demo](https://github.com/benzookapi/shopify-barebone-app-sample/wiki#non-embedded-apps-cannot-use-app-bridge-or-session-token-so-should-render-the-external-page-with-your-own-jwt))
+If you add `?external=true` parameter to `YOUR_APP_URL`, the app UX turns into a [service connector](https://github.com/benzookapi/shopify-barebone-app-sample/wiki#for-external-service-connection) which tries to connect Shopify stores with their users. **Note that if you disable the app embedded (non embedeed app), App Bridge and its Session Token cannot be used so this app shows the same external page using its own JWT which contains "shop", instead of Session Token.**

 7. Execute `shopify app deploy --reset` and follow its instruction (choose your partner account, connecting to the exising app, include your configuration on deploy = YES, etc.) which registers extensions to your exising app and create `/.env` file which has extensiton ids used by this sample app (For [Shopify Functions](https://shopify.dev/api/functions) deployment using [Rust](https://www.rust-lang.org/), you need [Cargo](https://doc.rust-lang.org/cargo/) Wasm package installed first by `cargo install cargo-wasi`).